Jadeia/jadeia/README.md

 ## License

-Site text and design © [NAME/YEAR — tbd].
+Site text and design © Jadeia / 2026.
 Not for reuse without permission.
 Source imagery remains under its original public domain / CC0 terms per the attributions above.